Scottish Foundation School

 Training standards for Foundation Year 1 are set out in the General Medical Council (GMC) publication The Trainee Doctor.
 Two year programmes are delivered according to the national operational framework agreed by the Departments of Health and to a curriculum approved by the GMC.

-Recruitment to the two year training programmes in the School is undertaken as part of the UK wide recruitment process.
+Recruitment to the two year training programmes in the School is undertaken as part of the UK wide recruitment process, details of which can be found here.